Distance-aware Soft Prompt Guidance for Multimodal Valence-Arousal Estimation: Related Work

+Another line of research introduces gating-based fusion to handle modality reliability.
+Gated Multimodal Units (GMU)\cite{gated_fusion} learn to adaptively weight modalities depending on their reliability, addressing challenges such as noise, occlusion, and missing signals.
+This enables the model to dynamically control the contribution of each modality.

-More recently, attention-based multi-modal fusion has become dominant, especially for sequential affective analysis.
-In particular, cross-modal attention\cite{attention} provides an effective way to explicitly model interactions between modalities by allowing one modality to attend to the most relevant information from another.
-MulT\cite{mult} demonstrated that directional cross-modal attention\cite{attention} can effectively handle unaligned multi-modal time series while capturing long-range dependencies, making it a representative framework for attention-based fusion.
-This direction is especially relevant to valence–arousal estimation, where emotional expressions unfold continuously over time and are often only weakly synchronized across audio and visual streams.
+More recently, attention-based fusion has become dominant, especially for sequential affective analysis.
+Cross-modal attention\cite{attention} allows one modality to selectively attend to another, effectively modeling inter-modal dependencies.
+MulT\cite{mult} further demonstrates that directional cross-modal attention\cite{attention} can handle unaligned multimodal sequences and capture long-range dependencies.

-Recent studies on audio-visual valence–arousal estimation further suggest that cross-attention\cite{attention} alone is not always sufficient.
-In unconstrained settings, the complementarity between modalities may be weak or inconsistent, and naive fusion can even degrade performance.
-To address this issue, Praveen and Alam\cite{iaca} proposed an inconsistency-aware cross-attention mechanism that combines attention\cite{attention} with gating, enabling the model to selectively suppress unreliable cross-modal interactions.
-This is an important development because it shifts multi-modal fusion from unconditional integration toward reliability-aware interaction modeling.

-This trend is also reflected in recent top-performing systems for the ABAW valence–arousal challenge\cite{abaw1,abaw2,abaw3,abaw4,abaw5,abaw6,abaw7,abaw8,abaw9}.
-Competitive approaches typically extract visual and acoustic features separately, apply temporal modeling modules such as TCNs\cite{tcn} or recurrent encoders, and then perform cross-modal interaction learning before final regression.
-For example, recent ABAW systems combine temporal modeling with cross-modal attention\cite{attention} to capture dynamic dependencies between facial and vocal cues, showing that multi-modal VA estimation increasingly relies on the joint design of temporal encoding and interaction-aware fusion rather than simple feature concatenation.
-Aff-Wild2\cite{affwild2} and related ABAW benchmarks have therefore become standard testbeds for evaluating such audio-visual fusion strategies, with CCC\cite{ccc} used as the primary metric for valence, arousal, and their mean score\cite{abaw8th1st, kollias2019face, kollias2019deep,kollias2021distribution,kollias2021affect,kollias2024distribution,kollias2024behaviour4all,abaw1,abaw2,abaw3,abaw4,abaw5,abaw6,abaw7,abaw8,abaw9}.

-Despite these advances, existing multi-modal fusion methods still face two recurring limitations.
-First, the complementarity between modalities is often assumed rather than guaranteed\cite{mult,iaca, baltruvsaitis2018multimodal,kollias2025dvd}, even though real-world data frequently contain noise, silence, occlusion, and temporal misalignment.
-Second, most approaches ultimately reduce multi-modal emotion understanding to direct numerical regression, without explicitly constraining the fused representation to remain semantically consistent with human-interpretable affective concepts.
-In this respect, our framework is related to prior work in that it adopts cross-modal interaction and gated fusion for audio-visual integration, but it differs by further introducing text prompts as a third semantic axis.
-Rather than treating fusion output as only a latent feature for regression, the proposed method regularizes the prediction through a prompt-aligned soft distribution in the VA space using an additional KL-divergence\cite{kl} term.
-This design extends conventional multi-modal fusion from feature-level integration toward semantic-space alignment.